JKO for Landau: a variational particle method for homogeneous Landau equation

-With the definition of the Landau metric established, we can now formulate the dynamical JKO scheme.
-This approach was first explored as a viable numerical method for Wasserstein gradient flow in \cite{Carrillo2022primaldual} and subsequently in \cite{Carrillo2024primaldual} for more general metrics. \begin{problem}[dynamical JKO scheme] Given $f^n$, solve $f^{n+1} := f(1, \cdot)$ by
+With the definition of the Landau metric established, we can now formulate the dynamic JKO scheme.
+This approach was first explored as a viable numerical method for Wasserstein gradient flow in \cite{Carrillo2022primaldual} and subsequently in \cite{Carrillo2024primaldual} for more general metrics. \begin{problem}[dynamic JKO scheme] Given $f^n$, solve $f^{n+1} := f(1, \cdot)$ by